wwilsman/interactor.js/src/content/assertions/f.md

 }
 ```

-In the example above, the thrown error message might be one of the following
+In the example above, the thrown error message might look like:<br/>
-possible messages:

-- `Failed to click "button": disabled`
+`Failed to click "button": is disabled`.
-- `Failed to click CustomInteractor: not focusable, tabindex must be greater than -1`